rubenxyz/bites-diskspace-tools/README.md

 2. A valid ProRes file (without an alpha channel) is moved into `_PROCESSING`.
 3. A new H.264 file is created in its original place.
 4. Upon successful conversion, the original file is moved from `_PROCESSING` to `_CONVERTED` for archival.
-5. ProRes files with alpha channels are skipped and left in their original location.
+5. ProRes files with alpha channels are automatically moved into a new `_ALPHA` subfolder.

 **Options:**
 *   `--workers <number>` or `-w <number>`: Set the number of parallel conversion jobs (default is 4).